Surveys show that about 2 out of 3 B2B vendors use white papers.

 Then they can decide whether to devote more time to it, or pass it on to a colleague.

-While some people think reading is hard work, white papers simply communicate more business information in less time than video.
+While some people think reading is hard work, white papers can easily communicate more business information in less time than video.
+For a busy decision-maker, time is money.

 Reason #2: Video disrupts workmates